-Scaddabush SSS(1) performance for Q3 2022 and YTD 2022 includes nine Scaddabush locations (Mississauga, Richmond Hill, Scarborough, Burlington, Oakville and Vaughan, and two locations in Etobicoke, Ontario, as well as the Front Street location in downtown Toronto).
-Scaddabush had SSS(1) increases of 237.8% and 140.6% for Q3 2022 and YTD 2022, respectively.
+Scaddabush SSS(1) performance for Q4 2022 and Fiscal 2022 includes nine Scaddabush locations (Mississauga, Richmond Hill, Scarborough, Burlington, Oakville and Vaughan, and two locations in Etobicoke, Ontario, as well as the Front Street location in downtown Toronto).
+Scaddabush had SSS(1) increases of 68.9% and 106.9% for Q4 2022 and Fiscal 2022, respectively.
+The increase is primarily due to the easing of operating restrictions in the first half of Fiscal 2022 and the eventual lifting of pandemic-related operating restrictions in Q3 2022, as discussed above.